RichardSobreiro/patients-records-mobileapp-react-native/README.md

 <!-- @format -->

+# Bugs

+## User2 visualizing patients from Richard User

+- **Possibly related to token storage mismatch**

+# Improvements

+## 1 - Patient after photo should be visualized at the patients list

+## 2 - List patients ordered by most recent updated proceeding

+## 3 - Add patients photos using device camera

+## 4 - Add Social Login with Google Credentials

 # Patients Records Mobile App with React Native and Typescript

 A mobile app to help healthcare professionals manage their patient's records.